Professor Willem HollmannProfessor of Linguistics

 - Jianming Wu (lectureship at Fujian Normal University, Fuzhou, China)

 I am very active in relation to language/linguistics and education/pedagogy.
-On the national level, I'm the Chair of the Committee for Linguistics in Education (CLIE), a member of the UK Linguistics Olympiad committee (UKLO) and a member of the LAGB's Education Committee.
+On the national level, I'm a member (and former Secretary and Chair) of the Committee for Linguistics in Education (CLIE), a member of the UK Linguistics Olympiad committee (UKLO) and a member of the LAGB's Education Committee.

 I have worked as a reviewer of the QTS Literacy Skills Tests (taken by everyone wishing to obtain a place on a government funded teacher training course in England) for the Department for Education.
 In addition, I have contributed to the evaluation of literacy tests for adults in further education, as part of a project run by the Department for Business, Innovation and Skills (BIS).